What Is A Copyright?

 Thanks to copyright law, the author or current owner has the sole right to authorize copies or reproductions of the work and to create derivative works.
 All an author has to do is register the work to obtain their registration certificate.
 The author(s) may transfer the rights to any other party if they choose to do so, and this will need to be recorded with the U.S. Copyright Office.
 The right lasts for the rest of the author’s life, plus 70, 95 or 120 years, depending on the nature of authorship and creation date of the work.

-Can I Lose My Copyright?
+Can I Lose My Rights?

 Copyright may appear easy to the layperson but can be challenging in practice.
 For instance, it is of the utmost importance that a legally enforceable agreement be used to transfer any one of the bundles of rights in your copyrighted work.
 Without it, ownership and title to the work may be in dispute and unlike the U.S. Patent and Trademark Office, which offers an internal administrative process for resolving most disputes, the arena for copyright disputes in the United States is the U.S. Federal Courts.

+If you need assistance protecting your creation or brand, contact the Law Office of Elliott J. Brown today.
 To stay up to date on the latest news and information about copyrights and other IP, check out our blog!